 In addition to the operating leases discussed in Note 7 in this Item 8, "Financial Statements and Supplementary Data," the Company has contractual expense ratio limitations in place with respect to the Hennessy Midstream Fund, the Hennessy Technology Fund, and the Hennessy Stance ESG ETF.
-The contractual expense ratio limitations with respect to the Hennessy Midstream Fund and the Hennessy Technology Fund expire February 28, 2024.
-The contractual expense ratio limitation with respect to the Hennessy Stance ESG ETF expires December 31, 2024.
-Total fees waived during fiscal years 2023 and 2022 were \$0.15 million and \$0.11 million, respectively.
+Such contractual expense ratio limitations will expire February 28, 2025, unless extended.
+Total fees waived during fiscal years 2024 and 2023 were \$0.18 million and \$0.15 million, respectively.
 To date, the Company has only waived fees based on contractual obligations but has the ability to waive fees at its discretion.
 Any decision to waive fees would apply only on a going forward basis.